 Capital facilities and adequate infrastructure are critical for the County’s continuing growth.
 Wake County has a proud legacy of long-term planning to serve current and future generations of citizens.
 The FY 2015–2021 Community Improvement Plan (CIP) is long-term oriented, anticipates future needs and supports responsible stewardship of existing facilities.

-An update of the County’s long-term financial model and recommended FY 2015–2021 CIP was presented to the Board of Commissioners at their May 12, 2014 work session.
+An update of the County’s long-term financial model and recommended FY 2015–2021 CIP was presented to the Board of Commissioners at its May 12, 2014, work session.